Meet our team

 If this resonates with you, vote for me and Generation 2024: together we will shape a better FUTURE!

 Generation 2004 is a genuinely diverse and dynamic team, committed to defending the rights of all staff—especially those in non-permanent positions.
-Our team fights for fair treatment, transparency, and better career prospects for Contract Agents, temporary agents, AST/SCs, and all underrepresented staff categories.
+Our team fights for fair treatment, transparency, and better career prospects for contract agents, temporary agents, AST/SCs, and all underrepresented staff categories.

 I am proud to run with Generation 2004 because I believe in fairness, transparency, and equal opportunities for all colleagues.